this death is and isn’t mine, 2024

 kaolin epk, frosted glass door panels

-This kaolin is living, accumulating their own history from the environments they are reclaimed in and for.
-Here, this clay body-as an embodied being- facilitates the alleviation of a pressing case of indigestion- a result of the tensions of an immovable structure.
+Kaolin facilitates the alleviation of a pressing case of indigestion- a result of the tensions of an immovable structure.
 Within the gallery space, a locked door with frosted glass permanently conceals transparency.
-There exists an inherent tension within the potential to not only go elsewhere, but to see what this elsewhere may be.
-All that we are able to see are the reflections of our silhouettes.
-Kaolin is smeared in each panel of the locked door, stimulating the accumulation of the environments they have lived in-and is currently living in.
+There exists an inherent tension in the potential not only to go elsewhere, but also to explore what this elsewhere may be.
+All that we can see are the reflections of our silhouettes.
+Kaolin is smeared in each panel of the locked door, stimulating the accumulation of the environments they have lived in.
 Gaps exist between smears, revealing parts of the frosted glass; although, as these exposed parts are still lightly coated in clay, even our silhouettes struggle to assert themselves.
-As the clay dried-as the water evaporated from the clay- some pieces began to fall off and fall to the floor.
+As the clay dried and the water evaporated, some pieces began to fall off and hit the floor.
 This continued until the piece was completely bone dry.
-Each time a piece fell, they announced themselves with a loud pop.
-This created little windows within the piece, allowing once again for one’s silhouette to find itself.
+Each time a piece fell, they announced themselves with a loud, popping sound.
+This created little windows within the piece, allowing one’s silhouette to find itself once again.
 The whole piece can be seen as a map, and as each piece of kaolin fell off, it revealed another map.
 They left answers.
-At the end of the exhibition, the kaolin was scraped off and was placed back into the same buckets.
+At the end of the exhibition, the kaolin was scraped off and placed back into the same buckets.
 A portion of the clay was lost.
-I suppose, each time a kaolin epk installation is done, some is inevitably left to the environment they occupy.
-The kaolin remembers all.